 The company's warehousing and logistic requirements are managed by Future Supply Chain Solutions Limited, which is a part of the Future Group.
 FLFL has mother warehouses at various locations in each zone which feeds the regional warehouse which in turn provides services to the stores across all the locations.
-Better inventory management has led to inventory days declining to 126 days in FY19 as against 135 days in FY18.
+Better inventory management led to inventory days declining to 126 days in FY19 as against 135 days in FY18.
+However, on account of temporary closure of stores during last week of FY20, inventories couldn't be liquidated leading to rise in inventory days to 154 in FY20.